10 Best Festivals In Latin America You Can’t Miss

 Carnaval de Barranquilla has its roots in African, European, and indigenous traditions.
 It was officially recognized as a cultural heritage of Colombia in 2002.

-TRENDING: 10 Best Festivals In South America To Experience The Culture
+TRENDING: 10 Best Festivals In America That You Can't Miss

 5. What is the significance of Fiesta de la Candelaria?